MichelMichels/cryptocoin-indicator/README.md

 # Cryptocoin price statusbar widget
+## WARNING
+The project is currently undergoing a lot of maintenance as I refractored the whole codebase.
+It will be up and running soon.

 ## Introduction
 I was searching for an indicator on the price of several cryptocoins so I didn't need to refresh the pages of exchanges everytime I wanted to know what the value of a certain coin was.
 I was astounded as I found nobody had created such application, so I wrote one myself.